 Like the above tip, it’s important to determine what your long-term relationship goals are.
 Looking for a soulmate is a different journey than casual dating.

 Non-starters are personality traits or habits of a potential partner that immediately end any desire to date them or even be friends.
 Some popular examples would be smoking cigarettes, drinking or political beliefs.
 One non-starter that has become increasingly common is only dating people who are in therapy and are invested in their mental health.
 Don’t think of non-starters as limiting.
 Instead, you can think of them as weeding out people who aren’t right for you.
-A lot of non-starters are going to be listed in a match’s preferences, so it’s easy to find them.
+A lot of non-starters are going to be listed in a member’s preferences, so it’s easy to find them.
 If they are not, feel free to start a dialogue about one of your non-starters.

 Dating dealbreakers are also pertinent to any relationship.
 Dealbreakers go deeper than non-starters though.
 Dealbreakers are personality traits or values that could end a relationship BUT don’t stop you from dating or even getting into a relationship with someone.
 Maybe after six months of dating, you realize that your partner won’t introduce you to their family or doesn’t want kids.
 Make sure you evaluate if these are important to you.
 If so, it’s best to have a conversation with your partner and determine if the relationship can progress or if it needs to end.